Courage, Values, Healing

 All of Life's Challenges

 Thoughts, action, and feelings.
-We are deeply complex at every level.
+We are complex beings at every level.
 That’s why a single therapy approach can’t be a one size fits all.
-While every therapy tradition is extremely effective for most people it’s also important to find which approach works best for you.
-That’s why Rabbi Bender is trained in the major therapeutic traditions
+While every therapy is effective, it’s important to find the approach that works best for you.
+That’s why Yonasan Bender utilizes all the major therapeutic traditions in his work.

 You Aren't the First Person to Face This